PrasuHirapara/Java/Spring/Spring Core/src/main/java/Bean/info.md

 1. **Add Spring Dependency**: Include Spring dependencies in your project (e.g., Maven or Gradle).
 2. **Create a Configuration**:
-    - For XML: Define the bean in `applicationContext.xml`.
+    - For XML: Define the bean in `/main/resources/Bean.xml`.
     - For Java: Use a configuration class with `@Configuration` and `@Bean`.
     - For Annotations: Annotate the bean class with `@Component`.
 3. **Initialize Container**: Load the configuration into the IoC container.